Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Computational Study

 \subsection{Experiment settings}

-To evaluate the performance and efficiency of our proposed sensor allocation and path planning approach, we conduct computer-based experiments with practical settings.
+To evaluate the performance and efficiency of SAPP, we conduct computer-based experiments with practical settings.
 In the experiments, one static radar and AIS always update us with their observations of target positions at the end of each time step.
 The radar is installed at the position of $(95~\text{km},-95~\text{km})$.
 Unlike the radar, cameras are able to move around to observe targets, and they are required to observe these targets once.
 The camera positions are initially set as $(0,0)$ while the positions of targets are randomly distributed between $15~\text{km}$ and $30~\text{km}$ away from the origin.
 In addition, the targets do not reside within any cameras' FOV.
 The camera FOV is illustrated in Fig.~\ref{fig:camera_FOV}.
 Similar to~\cite{Nguyen2019}, the uncertainty in measurements of radar $r$ and camera $c$ is given by $\sigma^{rv}_t=d^{rv}_t \cdot \frac{p^r}{100}$ and $\sigma^{cv}_t=d^{cv}_t \cdot \frac{p^c}{100}$, respectively.
 Here, $d^{rv}_t$ and $d^{cv}_t$ are the distance between the sensors and target $v$ at time step $t$, respectively.
 The values of all parameters in our experiments are based on \cite{Nguyen2019,Safran2023,Ragi2013,Imo2023}, and they are listed in Table~\ref{table:settings}.

-To demonstrate how our proposed approach works, we compare our approach with the most relevant work in literature.
-Specifically, the related work~\cite{Li2022} has been recently published in 2022, and it aims to minimize the total MSE.
-In that work, the targets leave the limited FOV of sensors amounted on UAVs at the end of each time step.
+To demonstrate how SAPP works, we compare our approach with the most relevant work in literature.
+Specifically, the related work~\cite{Li2022}{}{, Sequential Multi-Agent Planning with Nominal Belief-State Optimization (SMA-NBO),} has been recently published in 2022, and it aims to minimize the total MSE.
+In SMA-NBO, the targets leave the limited FOV of sensors mounted on UAVs at the end of each time step.
 Thus, when the targets are outside the sensors' FOV, a target whose MSE is the greatest will be assigned to the nearest UAV.
-Then, using a greedy algorithm, the work of \cite{Li2022} generates the trajectories for multiple UAVs sequentially in a centralized manner to guarantee that each UAV covers the nominal mean position of the assigned target.
-Here, we re-implement the work of~\cite{Li2022} in our maritime scenario without any changes.
+Then, using a greedy algorithm, {SMA-NBO} generates the trajectories for multiple UAVs sequentially in a centralized manner to guarantee that each UAV covers the nominal mean position of the assigned target.
+Here, we re-implement {SMA-NBO} in our maritime scenario without any changes.

-Our implementation of our algorithm and~\cite{Li2022} are using only one CPU core.
-The experiments are run on MacBook Pro with $3.1$ GHz Dual-Core Intel Core i5.

 We evaluate the performance of the two approaches in terms of achieving situational awareness as quickly as possible, and using the following two metrics. \begin{enumerate} \item \textbf{Mean squared error (MSE)}: which represents situational awareness improvement, and is determined through $\text{Tr} \left( \doubletilde{{P}}^v_{t+1}\right)$ in the objective function~\eqref{objective function problem}, \item \textbf{Observation duration}: which is computed from when we start conducting an experiment to when the final target in the experiment is observed. \end{enumerate}